Get Started

 get_pricewith{"ids":"bitcoin,ethereum","vs_currencies":"usd"}and confirm you get a live response from CoinGecko. - Security scan: call

-These exercise four different provider backends through the same request shape -- the whole point of Hive.
+These exercise four different provider backends through the same request shape, which confirms Hive's normalized execution contract.

 - API Integration -- the full request/response reference